Integrating WebSphere MQ with JBoss EAP 6: Best Practices

 Warning

-Warning, it is trial or evaluation only, production deployment requires the purchase of subscription for JBoss and license for IBM
+Warning: These are trial or evaluation versions only.
+Production deployment requires purchasing a subscription for JBoss EAP and a license for IBM WebSphere MQ.

 // ..OMIT .. //